decker-edu/decker/test/decks/handout-deck.md

 ## This column is tagged `deck` {.deck .left}

--   The column only shows up in *slide decks*
+-   This column only shows up in *slide decks*

 ![](include/06-metal.png)

 ## This column is tagged `handout` {.handout .right}

--   The column only shows up in *handouts*
+-   This column only shows up in *handouts*

 ![](include/06-metal.png)